 About Autograph ABP

-Autograph ABP was established in 1988 with the mission of promoting black photographers, providing black people with a focus for developing photographic practices within their own communities, and advocating the inclusion of historically marginalised photographic practices within mainstream cultural institutions.
+Autograph was established in 1988 with the mission of promoting black photographers, providing black people with a focus for developing photographic practices within their own communities, and advocating the inclusion of historically marginalised photographic practices within mainstream cultural institutions.

 From a small office in the Bon Marché Building in Brixton, Autograph launched an ambitious programme that included a series of commissions, publishing projects and partnerships with institutions, both nationally and internationally.